richardvenneman/appsignal-docs/source/application/data-collection.html.md

 Namespaces allow grouping of [actions](/appsignal/terminology.html#actions).
 By default AppSignal uses the "web", "background" and "frontend" namespaces to group [transactions](/appsignal/terminology.html#transactions).
 It's possible to create a custom namespace such as "admin", "api" to group controllers in the same namespace.

 The grouped actions in the namespace can be configured with their own notification defaults, allowing a critical namespace to always notify about errors, while the "web" namespace does not.
-It's also possible to configure the AppSignal integration to ignore a namespace to
+It's also possible to configure the AppSignal integration to ignore a namespace to ignore all transactional data from all actions in it.

 Read more about namespaces in the [namespaces section](/application/namespaces.html).

 ## Queries

 By default we parse SQL queries and try and remove any parameters in the query string.
 We've created an open-source (Rust) package that is used by our integrations.
 You can find [the sql_lexer project on GitHub](https://github.com/appsignal/sql_lexer).
-If you see any query params in our UI, please open an isse on this repository.
+If you see any query params in our UI, please open an issue in that repository.

 MongoDB queries in the Ruby integration are sanitized by default.